Skip to main content

 Step 1: Select Integration

-Integration Trigger Choose from your workspace’s connected integrations:
+Integration Trigger Choose from your workspace’s connected integrations.
+The following integrations support event-based triggers:

 • CRM: Salesforce, HubSpot